-Only NGS will identify these changes.
-For this reason, we will consider applications under our Hardship Fund for grants to meet the cost.
+Only examination under a microscope (histology) and NGS will identify these changes.
+For this reason, we will consider applications under our Hardship Fund for grants to meet the cost of NGS.

 The flowchart on the next page shows when local consolidated therapy should be considered and when biopsies should be taken.
 It is not possible to cover all circumstances.